ept/blog/scaling.md

 pain.
 MySQL is particularly bad in this regard: in order to set up a new replica, you have to first [lock the leader to stop all writes](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-masterstatus.html) and take a consistent snapshot (which may take hours on a large database).
 How does your app cope if it can't write to the database?
-What do your users think?
+What do your users think if they can't post stuff?

 With Postgres, you don't need to stop writes to set up a replica, but it's still [some hassle](http://www.postgresql.org/docs/current/static/warm-standby.html).
-One of the things I like most about [Heroku Postgres](https://www.heroku.com/postgres) is that it wraps all the complexity of replication behind a straightforward command-line tool.
+One of the things I like most about [Heroku Postgres](https://www.heroku.com/postgres) is that it wraps all the complexity of replication and WAL archiving behind a straightforward command-line tool.

 Even so, you still need to failover manually if your leader fails.
 You need to monitor and maintain the replicas.
 Your database library may not support read replicas out of the box, so you may need to